GMOD/Apollo/docs/Configure.md

 ### Apache / Nginx Configuration

-Often time admins will put Apache or Nginx in front of a servlet container (e.g., Tomcat, Jetty).
-This is not necessary, but it is a very standard configuration.
+Oftentimes, admins will put use Apache or Nginx as a reverse proxy so that the requests to a main server can be forwarded to the tomcat server.
+This setup is not necessary, but it is a very standard configuration.

-One thing to consider with this proxy setup is the websocket calls.
-We use the SockJS library, which will downgrade to long-polling if websockets are not available, but since websockets are preferable, it helps to take some extra steps to ensure that the websocket calls are proxied or forwarded in some way too.
+Note that we use the SockJS library, which will downgrade to long-polling if websockets are not available, but since websockets are preferable, it helps to take some extra steps to ensure that the websocket calls are proxied or forwarded in some way too.

 #### Apache Proxy

-The most simple setup on apache is a reverse proxy.
-Note that a reverse proxy _does not_ use `ProxyRequests On` (i.e. if you want you can set `ProxyRequests Off`, it is not relevant to reverse proxies).
-Here is the most basic configuration:
+The most simple setup on apache is as follows..
+Here is the most basic configuration for a reverse proxy:

 ```
     ProxyPass  /apollo http://localhost:8080/apollo